 Clinic participants develop mastery of criminal procedure law and process and explore larger questions involving the complex intersections of race, gender, class, sexuality, immigration status, and incarceration in the criminal legal system.
 CDAC students are encouraged to reflect on their experiences and observations with survivors to help shape the kind of lawyers they want to become.
 Clinic participants learn to think about cases, and the needs of the people they are working with, comprehensively, guided by problem-solving and consistent reflection.
 Through this practice, the clinic engages in critical analysis of the criminal legal system—its practices, larger trends, and intentions, and where to situate/how to approach reform.

-Clinic students handle all aspects of each case including interviewing, conducting investigations, developing mitigation, coordinating resources and referrals, pre-trial motions, engaging in plea negotiations and advocating at trial and sentencing.
+Clinic students handle all aspects of each case, including interviewing, conducting investigations, developing mitigation, coordinating resources and referrals, drafting pre-trial motions, engaging in negotiations, and advocating in court at hearings and sentencings.
 Students have primary responsibility for the case and client communication and appear in court pursuant to a student practice order.

 Launched in 2017, clinic projects vary according to where the need is the greatest.
 Clinic clients primarily identify as women and range in age from those arrested as teenagers to individuals who have served decades in prison.
 Over 90% of clinic clients are women of color.